Uriah Shelton: Early life

 Shelton was born in Dallas, Texas, and has also lived in Magnolia Springs, Alabama.
 He took a modeling class at the age of 7, which led to the start of his acting career in television commercials.
 Shelton is also involved in mixed martial arts.

 Career

-Shelton has starred in television shows, including: Without a Trace, The Ghost Whisperer, Mad TV, Dirty Sexy Money, The Suite Life on Deck, Monk, Trust Me, Trauma, Hallmark's The Nanny Express, and the independent feature Alabama Moon.
+Shelton has starred in television shows, including: Without a Trace, Ghost Whisperer, Mad TV, Dirty Sexy Money, The Suite Life on Deck, Monk, Trust Me, Trauma, Hallmark's The Nanny Express, and the independent feature Alabama Moon.

 Shelton starred in the lead role of Henry Matthews in the movie Lifted.
 Shelton wrote and sang the song "I Miss You," in the movie.
-He played the recurring role of Joshua Matthews on Disney Channel's Girl Meets World, sequel series of the 1990s sitcom Boy Meets World.
+He played the recurring role of Joshua Matthews on Disney Channel's Girl Meets World, the sequel series of the 1990s sitcom Boy Meets World.

 Shelton also appeared in the A&E drama The Glades (2010-2013).
 He played Jeff Cargill, the son of a nurse played by Kiele Sanchez.
 In 2020, he portrayed the love interest of Kathryn Newton's lead character in the well-reviewed horror comedy film Freaky.